TeamREPENTOGON/REPENTOGON/features.md

 Compared to the vanilla function, this implementation has been further augmented to throw an error if LoopIndex is higher than MultiShotParams.NumTears.

-MultiShotParams has not been directly exposed to the API yet- it's on the to-do list, for now any mods that want to experiment with this can use this error in pcall to get the amount of tears.

 ## bool Game:AchievementUnlocksDisallowed()
 Returns `true` if achievements can't be unlocked this run (challenges, seeded, etc)